 To Thee rise love and thanks.”

-Addressing, praising, and thanking God, this is undeniably a prayer, and as such it demonstrates that Waldorf schools are religious institutions.
-Knowing this, Rudolf Steiner instructed Waldorf teachers to disguise the nature of these verses.
+This "verse" addresses, praises, and thanks God — it is undeniably a prayer, and as such it demonstrates that Waldorf schools are religious institutions.
+Knowing this, Rudolf Steiner instructed Waldorf teachers to disguise the nature of the morning verses.
 "I ask only one thing of you.
 You see, in such things everything depends upon the external appearances.
 Never call a verse a prayer, call it an opening verse before school.
 Avoid allowing anyone to hear you, as a faculty member, using the word ‘prayer.’” — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
 20.

 Sometimes Waldorf schools change the wording of these "verses" to disguise them further, and sometimes they use other, less distinctly religious verses.